 Hyper inflammation of the lungs can increase disease severity, even in a young population lacking co-morbidities.
 These individuals, sometimes without prior medical history, end up at the ICU and require (invasive) respiratory support.
 It has been postulated that this is mediated by a dysregulated immune system, but a complete mechanistic understanding is currently lacking.
-However, it is known that viral, bacterial and fungal infections can result in a cytokine storm and this coincides with an increase of interleukin-6 (IL-6).
-Once IL-6 interacts with its receptor its activity on target cells is enhanced, resulting in an increase in inflammation.
-Several preliminary studies suggest that IL-6 levels are increased in COVID-19 patients at a progressed disease state.
+However, it is believed that these serious COVID-19 infections are accompanied by an acute over reaction of the immune system, potentially damaging the lungs.
+This inflammation is triggered by signal molecules called cytokines (IL-6/IL-1 besides others).

 Facts & Figures

 Novel molecular insights and treatment options in COVID-19 patients to guide treatment of progressed disease stages, with a particular focus on patients with hypoxia that show signs of cytokine release syndrome.

 - Cytokine and chemokine levels are determined at the VIB-UGent Center for Inflammation Research.